flrnd/nextjs-typescript-starter/README.md

 - Testing with [Jest](https://jestjs.io/) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro)
 - [Tailwindcss](https://tailwindcss.com/)

+## About this boilerplate

+I stitched together the blog and typescript starters from vercel examples.
+Added few things like a responsive grid layout -see `styles/global.css`- with a header nav (programatically generated and also editable), pagination, few placeholder pages, among other things.

 ## Customize

 Edit `lib/siteConfig.ts` to change brand, SEO, nav and footer menu items, etc.